kaamanita/brahmi/README.md

 ### Conjunct Consonants

 Two consonants can be combined to form a conjunct consonant using the virāma sign (𑁆), which cancels the inherent /a/ sound.
 For example, 𑀲 /sa/ + virāma + 𑀢 /ta/ + virāma + 𑀭 /ra/ = 𑀲𑁆𑀢𑁆𑀭 /stra/; therefore 𑀰𑀸𑀲𑁆𑀢𑁆𑀭𑀸 is articulated as /śāstrā/.
 In the earliest attestation of Brahmi script (the Edicts of King Aśoka, circa 500 BC), conjunct consonants were written consecutively.
 But this practice evolved to a stacked conjunct consonant for orthographical compactness in the following Gupta Dynasty era (circa 200 BC).
-Therefore, 𑀰𑀸𑀲𑁆𑀢𑁆𑀭𑀸 /śāstrā/ is written as 𑀰𑀸𑀲𑁆𑀢𑁆𑀭𑀸 in the latter period.
 The font Google Noto Sans Brahmi supports the Aśoka’s version, while Microsoft’s font Segoe UI Historic supports the Gupta Dynasty version.

 ### Word Boundaries and Sentence Boundaries